AndreCFerreira/Bird_individualID/Automated_pictures_collection/README.md

 After pasting the text, press ctrl+o and after ctrl+x.
 Now every time that the raspberry py is turn on it will automatically start the script to take photos without the need for a screen, mouse and keyboard.
 Again, it is important to make sure to have the right “/dev/ttyUSBx” pasted on the script.
 Please note that the USB number corresponding to the RFID logger might change after removing other USB devices, such as mouse or keyboard.

 If everything worked well, the final output should have pictures that are labelled with the pit-tag code corresponding to the individual, as well as the date and any other information relevant to add.
-Note that the “:” on the time stamp on the files names might raise issues especially if the files are transfered to a windows computer.
+Note that the “:” on the time stamp on the files names might raise issues especially if the files are transferred to a windows computer.
 Files can be renamed by replacing the “:” with “-“ by typing the following code on the terminal:

 ```console
 cd </PATH/TO/PICTURES_FOLDER >